-Acne is caused when oil and dead skin cells block a hair follicle.
+Acne develops when oil and dead cells block a hair follicle.
 Hair follicles naturally produce oil (sebum), which keeps our skin supple and protected.
 When there is too much oil, this blockage traps bacteria, which causes an infection in the hair follicle (or pore, as it may also be called).
 Acne is a series of mini infections across an area of the body by clogged hair follicles.

 There are whiteheads, blackheads, and acne.
 A whitehead is an infected, inflamed hair follicle with a membrane (the white bit) across the top that prevents the contents being exposed to air.
 A blackhead is the same situation, but the membrane is gone and the sebum has been exposed to air, blackening it (oxidisation).

 There are a few mistakes you can make while trying to treat acne at home by yourself.
-These include over-treating your skin with too many different treatments at once, instead of trying one at a time to see what works.
+These include over-treating with too many different treatments at once, instead of trying one at a time to see what works.